mariohaya/nvim-to-LaTeX/README.md

 # nvim-to-LaTeX
-Compile a file to LaTeX with pdf-latex in NeoVim.
+Compiling a file into a pdf with LaTeX is very easy.

+You can do this with NeoVim but also probably any other text editor.

 Simply add it to NeoVim's init.lua and bind it to a key. (default is **\ + p**)